spf13/spf13-vim/README.markdown

 **QuickStart** Toggle comments using `<Leader>c<space>` in Visual or Normal mode.

-## [neocomplcache]
+## [neocomplete]

-NeoComplCache is an amazing autocomplete plugin with additional support for snippets.
+Neocomplete is an amazing autocomplete plugin with additional support for snippets.
 It can complete simulatiously from the dictionary, buffer, omnicomplete and snippets.
 This is the one true plugin that brings Vim autocomplete on par with the best editors.

 **QuickStart** Just start typing, it will autocomplete where possible